When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 The fiery tennis star Jimmy Connors was infamously adamant about his approach to victory: More than he loved to win, he hated to lose.
 While most of us don’t abhor losing with the same fury (or profanity), Connors’ line aptly describes how the human mind assesses the pain of a loss relative to the pleasure of a gain.

-In one recent study, airline passengers were told they could sell their right to recline in their seat.
+In one recent study, airline passengers were told they could sell their right to recline in their seats.
 On average, those who usually reclined wanted $41 to give up their ability to do so.

-Then the experimenters changed the default, telling passengers they could not recline unless they paid an additional fee.
+Then, the experimenters changed the default, telling passengers they could not recline unless they paid an additional fee.
 In this case, recliners said they’d pay just $12 for the privilege.

 This finding is anathema to traditional economic thought: The passengers should value their ability to recline at the same amount each time, no matter how the question was framed.
 But in the minds of real passengers, losing that privilege seemed far more significant than gaining it.